Worldsoul1/ShouMod/README.md

 As this mod is currently in Beta, do not expect a polished experience.
 Currently, several cards are missing art, and several status effects unique to Shou do not have unique icons.
 These will be added in future patches.
 I am fully open to any feedback, and frequent the discord server linked above.

-* For the list of all the arts used, check ART.md.
+* For the list of all the arts used, who the artist is, and where they can be found, check ART.md.
 * For a log of all changes, check CHANGELOG.md.

 A massive thank you to the LBoL Modding Discord server, without which I never would have made this mod.
 Specifically, I would like to highlight a few individuals who helped me massively during the creation process: